-What effects wearing makeup has on your face may depend on the type of products you use.
-In fact, the key to protecting your skin may lie in understanding the various cosmetic brands, the quality of their products, and what type of chemicals (if any) are being soaked up by your pores.
-Oil-based makeup can cause or worsen such problems as acne scars, because of the bacteria and contamination oil attracts as it settles into your skin.
-For this reason, prevention requires daily cleansing using products designed to break up oily residue while restoring moisture.
+What natural effects wearing makeup has on your face may depend on the type of products you use.
+In fact, the key to protecting your skin may lie in understanding the various cosmetic brands, the quality of their products, and what ingredients within the preparations are being soaked up by your pores.

 Many of us now want to switch to so called ‘natural’ or organic brands, thinking that they may offer a better, kinder alternative for our skin.
 There is certainly a degree of truth that the fewer ingredients we put on our skin, the better it is for us.
 However, everything, natural or not, is a chemical and has the potential to cause irritation or cause a host of skin problems.

 Just because a product is marketed as organic, doesn’t mean we won’t react to it.
 In some instances, the lack of preservatives in these organic products can mean they deteriorate quickly and then have the potential to breed bacteria faster, thus causing skin concerns.

 For instance, oil-based makeups can cause or worsen such problems as acne scars on young adults, because of the bacteria and contamination oil attracts as it settles into your skin.
 For this reason, prevention requires daily cleansing using products designed to break up oily residue while restoring moisture and also regular cleaning and washing of any tools you might use to apply make up such as brushes, sponges or application puffs.

 HOW MAKEUP AGES YOUR FACE